Logo A Survey on World Models: A Vision Perspective

 💡 Challenges and Future Directions

-We organize our analysis around three interconnected calls to action for the next generation of VWMs:
+We organize our analysis around three interconnected calls to action for the next-generation world models:

 Overview of challenges and future directions

-Figure 6: Overview of the challenges and future directions for the next generation VWM.
+Figure 6: Overview of the challenges and future directions for the next-generation world models.

-1. Re-grounding: We must move beyond superficial imitation to establish robust foundations for deep physical and causal understanding, for example, by integrating physics rules or fusing neural-symbolic reasoning.
+1. Re-grounding: Move beyond superficial imitation to establish robust foundations for deep understanding and simulation of the world.

 BibTeX